timescale/docs/promscale/send-data/zipkin.md

 Kubernetes cluster the endpoint parameter is similar to `endpoint:
 "promscale-connector.default.svc.cluster.local:<PORT>"`

-The default port exposed by Zipkin receiver is `9411`.
+The default port exposed by the Zipkin receiver is `9411`.

 For more information about OpenTelemetry Collector, see the [OpenTelemetry documentation][otelcol-docs].